mirzafahad/mirzafahad.github.io/projects.md

 ## Robotics
 During my time at Next Gen System I worked on robotics.
-As at the same time I was pursuing my MSc, I took several robotics courses too.
+At the same time I was pursuing my MSc, and took several robotics courses too.
 Here are a list of all robotics related work:

 - **[Zeno, A Social Robot](/_posts/2014-08-15-Zeno-A-Social-Robot.md)** -  used for early detection of Autism in children.
 - **[Sensorize KUKA youBot](/_posts/2015-04-30-Sensorize-KUKA-youBot.md)** - a simple sensor based HMI framework that allows teleoperation along with basic levels of autonomous.